Savvythelegend/PGDocs/docs/instance_manager.md

 You can customize any of the probe settings in the `.spec.probes.startup` section of your configuration.

-!!!
-Warning
+:::warning
-    Be sure that any custom probe settings are tailored to your cluster's operational requirements to avoid unintended disruptions.
+Be sure that any custom probe settings are tailored to your cluster's

-!!!
-Info
+    operational requirements to avoid unintended disruptions.

+:::info
-    For more details on probe configuration, refer to the [probe API documentation](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ProbeWithStrategy).
+For more details on probe configuration, refer to the
+    [probe API documentation](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ProbeWithStrategy).

 If you manually specify `.spec.probes.startup.failureThreshold`, it will